1,000+ Opportunities

 Kentucky Dairy Development Council Sponsors and Allied Membership Get Involved / Membership The Kentucky Dairy Industry Producer Health Insurance Young Dairy Producers of Kentucky Industry Initiatives & Tools Kentucky Dairy Conference June Dairy Nights at the Ballgame Jobs Openings on Kentucky Dairies

-Based on current listing details, eligibility includes: Permitted Kentucky dairy producers.
+According to the current listing, eligibility includes: Permitted Kentucky dairy producers.
 Program offers two pathways: Sustained Impact (management practices) and Accelerated Impact (innovative/sustainable improvements).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.